RuaidhriHallinan/WebsocketFiveInARow/ReadMe.md

 ### Issues
 GameControllerIntegrationTest broke after a restart of intelliJ so is ignored. <br>
 Unknown cause.
 Unit test coverage still at 100%  <br>
+#### * Update *
+GameControllerIntegrationTest now fixed, after adding missing empty constructor for GameModel. <br>
+It seems that SpringBootTest needs the empty constructor when it is initializing and running the tests, and creating the instance via reflection.

 ### Author
 Ruaidhri Hallinan